andrey-kudinov/books-project/README.md

 Also there is a good code base in the project.

 ## Peculiarity
 I created this project for my friend, who doesn’t know JS as good as I want.
-So I didn’t use any frameworks, like React or Vue.
+So I didn’t use any frameworks like React or Vue.
-I understand with frameworks the project code base would be less a lot.
-But I think Vanilla JS is better for understanding that some framework.
+I understand that with frameworks, the project's codebase will be smaller.
+But I think Vanilla JS is better to understand than some kind of framework.

 ## Feedback
 If you have any questions, please don’t hesitate to contact me.